mizraith/SNIPE_mizraith/README.md

   - response: `@BLINK:5000`
   - command:  `>BLINK:?`
   - response: `@BLINK:3502`

+#### REBOOT
+- **description:**  Restarts the Arduino...as if on a power cycle.
+Can be useful if chaning the SLX (number of stack lights on a strand) programatically.
+- **example:**
+  - command: `>REBOOT`
+  - response `@REBOOT:GOODBYE`
+- _Note: Be prepared to go through the startup preamble again.
+Depending on your system you may or may not have to re-establish your serial port again._

 ### Stack Light Commands
 _SLC commands use [D7] and [D8] and [D9] by default on a nano._